Mahesh Babu: Mainstream film and commercial success (2004–2010)

 In 2004, Manjula produced his next film, Naani, directed by S. J. Surya co-starring Amisha Patel.
 While its simultaneously shot Tamil version New featuring a different cast proved to be commercially successful, Naani flopped at the box office.
 He received his third Nandi Special Jury Award for his performance in his next film, Arjun, directed by Gunasekhar and produced by Ramesh.
 The film released on 18 August 2004 and was successful at the box-office.
 The film was screened at the International Film Festival of India in the mainstream section.
 This was Keerthi Reddy's final acting performance prior to her retirement from the film industry.
 He chose to act in Trivikram Srinivas's Athadu (2005), co-starring Trisha Krishnan, whose script had been approved back in 2002 before the production of Naani and Arjun had begun.
 It emerged as one of the highest-grossing films of the year.
 The film proved to be a major boost for Babu's career as he received his fourth nomination for the Filmfare Award for Best Actor – Telugu, in addition to fetching his second Nandi Award for Best Actor for his performance in the role of a hired assassin.
-Idlebrain.com gave it a rating of 3.25/5 and mentioned Mahesh Babu is stylish and brilliant as professional killer.Cinegoer.net gave a review stating, "True the film gives an image of a Hollywood base for the drama.
+Idlebrain.com gave it a rating of 3.25/5 and mentioned Babu is stylish and brilliant as professional killer.Cinegoer.net gave a review stating, "True the film gives an image of a Hollywood base for the drama.
 Even the taking, screenplay structure and execution of scenes, less talk and more action.

 He then collaborated with Puri Jagannadh in 2006 for the film Pokiri opposite Ileana D'Cruz, which was jointly produced by Jagannadh and Manjula.
 He received high praise for his performance, with Y. Sunita Chowdary of The Hindu opining that "Mahesh's understated performance in Pokiri allows him effortlessly to reclaim the title of a star, overshadowing his questionable career choices of late".
 He won his second Filmfare Award for Best Actor – Telugu for his performance in the film.
 That same year, his next film, Sainikudu, was released.
 A critic from Rediff.com wrote that "Nonetheless, Sainikudu can be watched at least for its premise of letting the warrior in each individual surface, and the fact that it is done with the idea of motivating people to do something for their fellow humans".